kenwer/pam-analyzer/README.md

 ## Features
 * **Project & campaign management**: Organizes monitoring deployments into projects (`.pamproj`) and campaigns, each supporting independent species filters (via geographic coordinates or custom species lists).
 * **SD card import**: Automatically detects ARU SD cards matching a configured volume name pattern and imports audio into a structured `campaign/ARU/week` directory layout with built-in deduplication and conflict resolution.
-* **BirdNET analysis**: Integrates BirdNET for per-campaign or batch processing across all campaigns, with configurable confidence threshold and segment overlap.
-Writes one annotatable detections CSV per campaign (see [Output files](#output-files)).
+* **Multi-model analysis**: Run BirdNET or Google's Perch v2 from the same panel via a model selector.
+Both support per-campaign or batch-across-campaigns runs with a configurable confidence threshold; BirdNET adds segment overlap.
+Each model writes its own CSV per campaign so multiple model runs can coexist (see [Output files](#output-files)).
 * **Detection review**: Provides a tabular interface for detections with multi-column sorting, filtering, inline annotation (verification status, species correction, comments), and integrated audio playback.
 * **Data export**: Supports exporting filtered detections to CSV format and extracting annotated audio snippets with metadata embedded in filenames.